ZappyMonster/ColorantUpdated/README.md

 ## Contributing

-Contributions are welcome from the community, and if you have any suggestions or encounter any issues, please do not hesitate to open an [issue](https://github.com/hafyzwithawhy/Colorant/issues) in the repository and provide as much detail as possible.
+Contributions are welcome!
+Feel free to fork the project and submit a pull request with your changes.
 Additionally, if you find this project helpful or interesting, please give it a ⭐.

 I'd like to acknowledge and credit the program Firepro, which has been a significant inspiration for Project Colorant.
-Additionally, I want to clarify that the Arduino sketches included in this project were not created by me.

 ## Disclaimer
 > **Warning** **Educational Use Only**